-Initial allegations should be reported to the Dean(s) of the college(s) or school(s) in which the alleged misconduct occurred.
-The Dean(s) must immediately report such allegations to the Associate Provost and Vice President for Research.
-If the Associate Provost and Vice President for Research have possible conflicts of interest, the allegations shall be referred to the Provost and Vice President for Academic Affairs.
-In the event of such conflict, "Provost and Vice President for Academic Affairs” shall be substituted for "Associate Provost and Vice President for Research” hereinafter.
+Allegations: Initial allegations should be reported to the dean(s) of the college(s) or school(s) in which the alleged misconduct occurred.
+The dean(s) must immediately report such allegations to the vice president for Research.
+If the vice president for Research has possible conflicts of interest, the allegations shall be referred to the provost and vice president for Academic Affairs.
+In the event of such conflict, “provost and vice president for Academic Affairs” shall be substituted for “vice president for Research” hereinafter.

 All reported allegations should be kept confidential to the extent permissible by law, and the University will undertake diligent efforts to protect the positions and reputations of those complainant(s), who, in good faith, make allegations of misconduct.
 If an allegation is found to be unsupported but has been submitted in good faith, no further action, other than informing all involved parties, shall be taken.
 The notification and the proceedings of an inquiry or an investigation, including the identity of the respondent(s), shall be held in strict confidence to protect the parties involved.
 If confidentiality is breached by the University, the University shall take such reasonable steps as are requested to minimize the damage to reputations that may result from unsupported allegations.

 Inquiry: An inquiry is designed to separate allegations deserving of further investigation from frivolous, unjustified, or clearly mistaken allegations.
 Factual information is gathered and expeditiously reviewed to determine if an investigation of the charge is warranted.